 Knowing about melatonin secretion and light can also help you tackle jet lag and daytime sleepiness.
 If you find yourself incredibly tired during the day, because of jet lag or for whatever other reason, a short walk in the sunshine helps remind your body that it’s daytime and keeps you awake.
 Similarly, when you do go to bed, keeping your room as dark as possible helps cue melatonin to help you drift off.

-- Cortisol, a hormone that is released in response to stress.
+According to the Hormone Health Network, cortisol, a hormone released in response to stress, is linked to sleep as well.
 Research suggests that sleep deprivation is linked to higher cortisol levels — associating sleep deprivation with “immune compromise, cognitive impairment, and metabolic disruption,” the Dartmouth Undergraduate Journal of Science says.

 Have you ever heard that a lack of sleep can cause you to get sick?
 It turns out that it may not be a myth.
 “Studies show that people who don’t get quality sleep or enough sleep are more likely to get sick after being exposed to a virus, such as a common cold virus,” the Mayo Clinic says.
 “Lack of sleep can also affect how fast you recover if you do get sick.”